-As demonstrated in the previous examples, many of the most common Cloud scenarios take advantage of the elastic scaling of Windows Azure.
-However, even applications with steady workload patterns can realize cost savings in Windows Azure.
+As demonstrated in the previous examples, many of the most common Cloud scenarios take advantage of the elastic scaling of Microsoft Azure.
+However, even applications with steady workload patterns can realize cost savings in Microsoft Azure.
 It is expensive to manage your own datacenter, especially when you consider the cost of energy, people, skills, hardware, software licensing, and facilities.
 It is also hard to understand how costs are tied to individual applications.
-In Windows Azure, the goal is to reduce total costs as well as to make those costs more transparent.
+In Microsoft Azure, the goal is to reduce total costs as well as to make those costs more transparent.
 We suggest that you read the paper Cloud Optimization – Expanding Capabilities, while Aligning Computing and Business Needs.
-The paper does a great job of explaining typical on-premises hosting costs and how Windows Azure can reduce these costs.
+The paper does a great job of explaining typical on-premises hosting costs and how Microsoft Azure can reduce these costs.

-Windows Azure Virtual Machines and Virtual Network provide the simplest way to migrate on-premises servers and networks to the Cloud.
+Microsoft Azure Virtual Machines and Virtual Network provide the simplest way to migrate on-premises servers and networks to the Cloud.
 Transitioning on-premises applications to Cloud Services or Web Sites also alleviates the pressure on the on-premises datacenter.
-Instead of the on-premises datacenter, Windows Azure is now responsible for providing the required computing and storage resources for those applications.
+Instead of the on-premises datacenter, Microsoft Azure is now responsible for providing the required computing and storage resources for those applications.

-Windows Azure provides a pricing calculator for understanding specific costs.
-It also provides a TCO (Total Cost of Ownership) calculator for estimating the overall cost reduction that could occur by adopting Windows Azure.
+Microsoft Azure provides a pricing calculator for understanding specific costs.
+It also provides a TCO (Total Cost of Ownership) calculator for estimating the overall cost reduction that could occur by adopting Microsoft Azure.
 For links to the calculator tool and other pricing information, see the Azure web site.

 Identify Applications and Data That Should Remain On-Premises

-Another scenario involves data that you cannot move to Windows Azure.
+Another scenario involves data that you cannot move to Microsoft Azure.
 Businesses and governments sometimes regulate the type of data that can reside in the Cloud.
 In these cases, you might consider a hybrid solution.
-In this instance, Windows Azure hosts only certain data or specific parts of your application that are not as sensitive and need to be highly available.
+In this instance, Microsoft Azure hosts only certain data or specific parts of your application that are not as sensitive and need to be highly available.

-By understanding the strengths of Windows Azure, you can recognize applications or parts of an application that will not leverage these strengths.
-You can then more successfully develop the overall solution that most effectively utilizes Windows Azure capabilities.
+By understanding the strengths of Microsoft Azure, you can recognize applications or parts of an application that will not leverage these strengths.
+You can then more successfully develop the overall solution that most effectively utilizes Microsoft Azure capabilities.

 Evaluate Architecture and Service Options

-Of course, evaluating a move to Windows Azure involves more than just knowing that your application or business goals are appropriate for the Cloud.
+Of course, evaluating a move to Microsoft Azure involves more than just knowing that your application or business goals are appropriate for the Cloud.
 It is also important to evaluate the architectural and development characteristics of your existing or new application.
-A quick way to start this analysis is to use the Microsoft Assessment Tool (MAP) for Windows Azure.
-This tool asks questions to determine the types of issues you might encounter when moving to Windows Azure.
-Next to each question is a link called "See full consideration", which provides additional information about that specific area in Windows Azure.
+A quick way to start this analysis is to use the Microsoft Assessment Tool (MAP) for Microsoft Azure.
+This tool asks questions to determine the types of issues you might encounter when moving to Microsoft Azure.
+Next to each question is a link called "See full consideration", which provides additional information about that specific area in Microsoft Azure.
 These questions and the additional information can help you identify potential changes to the design of your existing or new application in the Cloud.

-In addition to the MAP tool, you should have a solid understanding of the basics of the Windows Azure platform.
+In addition to the MAP tool, you should have a solid understanding of the basics of the Microsoft Azure platform.
 This includes an understanding of common design patterns for the platform.
-You should also consider reviewing the technical posters for Windows Azure.
+You should also consider reviewing the technical posters for Microsoft Azure.
 These have rich information about the capabilities of the platform, as well as links to more information.
-Review the different services available in Windows Azure and consider how they could factor into your solution.
-For an overview of Windows Azure services, see What is Azure?.
+Review the different services available in Microsoft Azure and consider how they could factor into your solution.
+For an overview of Microsoft Azure services, see What is Azure?.
 When you are planning your architecture, review the Azure Subscription and Service Limits, Quotas, and Constraints.

 IaaS or PaaS?

-Windows Azure Web Sites and Windows Azure Cloud Services provide Platform as a Service (PaaS).
+Microsoft Azure Web Sites and Microsoft Azure Cloud Services provide Platform as a Service (PaaS).
 Applications you design for a PaaS environment are often more flexible, scalable, and manageable than similar solutions on IaaS.
 However, it typically takes more time to complete a migration to Cloud Services.
 Web Sites provides a good balance between PaaS’ advantages and IaaS’ ease of migration.

 To better understand these options from a Web perspective, see Azure Web Sites, Cloud Services and Virtual Machines comparison.

-To meet these challenges, one solution is to create a hybrid application that connects services that Windows Azure hosts with on-premises applications and data.
-There are multiple Windows Azure technologies that support this capability, including Service Bus and Virtual Network.
+To meet these challenges, one solution is to create a hybrid application that connects services that Microsoft Azure hosts with on-premises applications and data.
+There are multiple Microsoft Azure technologies that support this capability, including Service Bus and Virtual Network.
 For more information, see Building Hybrid Applications in the Cloud on Azure.

-This dynamic management of working role instances is important for the scalability and availability features of Windows Azure Cloud Services.
-Consequently, you must design application code in the Cloud to store data and state remotely using services such as Windows Azure storage or SQL Database.
-For more information about storage options, see the resources in the Store and Access Data section of the Windows Azure web site.
+This dynamic management of working role instances is important for the scalability and availability features of Microsoft Azure Cloud Services.
+Consequently, you must design application code in the Cloud to store data and state remotely using services such as Microsoft Azure storage or Azure SQL Database.
+For more information about storage options, see the resources in the Store and Access Data section of the Microsoft Azure web site.

-SQL Database is the relational database solution in Windows Azure.
-If you currently use SQL Server, the transition to SQL Database should be easier.
+Azure SQL Database is the relational database solution in Microsoft Azure.
+If you currently use SQL Server, the transition to Azure SQL Database should be easier.
 You can also choose to run SQL Server on a Virtual Machine.
-If you are using a different database system, one option is to migrate to SQL Database or SQL Server on a Virtual Machine.
+If you are using a different database system, one option is to migrate to Azure SQL Database or SQL Server on a Virtual Machine.
 There are SQL Server Migration Assistants that can help with this process.
-For more information on migrating data to SQL Database, see Data Migration to Azure SQL Database: Tools and Techniques.
-Another option is to migrate your third-party database directly to Windows Azure.
+For more information on migrating data to Azure SQL Database, see Data Migration to Azure SQL Database: Tools and Techniques.
+Another option is to migrate your third-party database directly to Microsoft Azure.
 One technique is to install your database system on a Virtual Machine.
 However, there are also third-party offerings in the Azure Store for systems like MySQL and MongoDB.

-Also consider Windows Azure storage for durable, highly available, and scalable data storage.
-One good design pattern is to effectively combine the use of SQL Database and Windows Azure storage tables, queues, and blobs.
-A common example is to use SQL Database to store a pointer to a blob in Windows Azure storage.
+Also consider Microsoft Azure storage for durable, highly available, and scalable data storage.
+One good design pattern is to effectively combine the use of Azure SQL Database and Microsoft Azure storage tables, queues, and blobs.
+A common example is to use Azure SQL Database to store a pointer to a blob in Microsoft Azure storage.
 You do this instead of storing the large binary object in the database itself.
 This is both efficient and cost-effective.

-The Windows Azure SDK and tools for Visual Studio greatly simplify the process of creating or migrating .NET applications to Windows Azure.
+The Microsoft Azure SDK and tools for Visual Studio greatly simplify the process of creating or migrating .NET applications to Microsoft Azure.

 But what if you are using open source software or third-party development languages and tools?
-Windows Azure Web Sites and Cloud Services support applications written in Node.js, PHP, Python, and Java (for Cloud Services only).
-If your application uses another language, consider a Virtual Machine.When working with Windows Azure services, all operations are based on a REST API.
+Microsoft Azure Web Sites and Cloud Services support applications written in Node.js, PHP, Python, and Java (for Cloud Services only).
+If your application uses another language, consider a Virtual Machine.When working with Microsoft Azure services, all operations are based on a REST API.
 You can directly code for this.
-However, Windows Azure provides official SDKs for Java, Node.js, PHP, Python, and Ruby that provide friendly wrappers around the REST API.
-There are also community-created SDKs that interact with Windows Azure.
+However, Microsoft Azure provides official SDKs for Java, Node.js, PHP, Python, and Ruby that provide friendly wrappers around the REST API.
+There are also community-created SDKs that interact with Microsoft Azure.

 Of course, there are some challenges to address depending on your technology.
 For Virtual Machines, you must install the necessary runtimes and dependencies on your machine image.
 For Cloud Services, you may need to add a custom startup action to install the third-party dependencies for your role.
 For Web Sites, you may need to make minor modifications to allow the application to work in a PaaS hosting environment.
 A great resource in this area is the Ineroperability Bridges and Labs Center.

-The important point is that Windows Azure is accessible from a variety of languages.
-Therefore, you should look into the options for your particular language of choice before deciding if the application is a good candidate for Windows Azure.
+The important point is that Microsoft Azure is accessible from a variety of languages.
+Therefore, you should look into the options for your particular language of choice before deciding if the application is a good candidate for Microsoft Azure.